Dog Bite Attorney in Houston

 There are several laws that can be used when compiling successful dog bite injury claims.
 Texas recently adopted a statewide law that can subject owners to criminal charges in the event of fatal or serious dog bite injuries.
 In addition, there are also various leash laws and dangerous dog laws that can hold bearing on your claim.
 For example, a dog owner can be accused of “negligence per se” if they failed to abide by animal control laws (such as keeping their dogs leashed in public places) and their dog ran loose and caused someone injury.

-- A Houston dog bite attorney may be able to help you get compensation for:
+- A Houston dog bite lawyer may be able to help you get compensation for:

 - Medical bills

 - Reconstructive surgery

 Texas has a two-year statute of limitations for bringing a personal injury suit for a dog bite, after which a dog bite victim will no longer have legal recourse.
 It is therefore crucial that dog bite victims take action and seek legal counsel promptly.

 Handling Complex Animal Attack Cases in Houston, TX

 With more than 150 years of combined experience, Stern Law Group is capable of handling complex and difficult cases.
 As claims concerning dog bites pose liability difficulties, involve conflicting and insubstantial legislation, and include other complications, it is essential that you allow a qualified attorney from our firm to handle your claim.